 The Tree has always been a powerful symbol around the globe, reflecting the grandeur and mystery of nature, both rooted and touching the heavens.
 Karoline is a native of Denmark- yet it has been while living in California, with some distance, that a deeper reflection on Nordic mythology has emerged.
 This set of songs explores the mystery of how the World Tree of the North, Yggdrasil, appears to be intertwined with the decorated trees of the Christian tradition.

 Here is a wonderful opportunity to reflect on deep nature, the sacred, and our relation to them.

 The experience is meant to be contemplative and meditative, with no applause between songs, and culminating with a lovely sing-along.
 It has been performed in various settings, such as spiritual centers, churches and other community rooms.

 The Winter and the Sacred Tree concert is about 45-60 min.

-A LIVE RECORDING of the Winter and Sacred Tree Concert - that was done on March 9, 2019 in San Luis Obispo - will be available to purchase in November 2019.
+A LIVE RECORDING of the Winter and Sacred Tree Concert - that was done on March 9, 2019 in San Luis Obispo - is available to purchase now and at the concerts.